 - Front-End View of Featured Articles

-Obviously, this looks great on the front-end.
-But, we are web development nerds at GWD, so we love the backend ease of use much more.
-Look at this, just a simple drop down to select which article you want to feature.
+We are web development nerds at GWD, so we love the backend ease of use much more than the front-end look.
+Check out the screenshot below, it is a simple drop down to select which article you want to feature.
 The image and title is automatically pulled from the article, then they even have access to change the color of the shade on each article.
 This is cool because they usually shade articles red or blue based on a democratic or republican view!

 - Back-End view on Managing Featured Articles